Joumana Kidd

-Joumana Marie Kidd is a former actress and journalist, and former wife of former NBA basketball player and current (2024) NBA coach Jason Kidd.
+Joumana Marie Kidd is a former actress and journalist, and former wife of former NBA basketball player and Dallas Mavericks head coach Jason Kidd.

 Early life and career

 Born and raised in Foster City, California, she attended school obtaining a BS Degree in Communications from San Francisco State University until marrying Jason Kidd shortly after graduation and moving initially to Phoenix, Arizona then to Saddle River, New Jersey.

 She initially was a stay-at-home mother to their newborn son T.J.
 (Trey Jason) but after a break into hosting for NBA television, decided to pursue a career in TV hosting, working briefly for the entertainment television show Extra, and went on to cover the Grammys and Rock 'n' Roll Hall of Fame ceremonies.
 She was a cast member of the 2010 VH1 Reality Series Let's Talk About Pep, appeared as a guest commentator on three episodes (2013–2014) of Bethenny, and in 2013 made a pilot episode for own potential series called Women on Women (WOW).
 Her last work was a 2015 pilot episode for a potential talk show called The Journey with Joumanna Kidd.